jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 -----

-And how does it look to express a reference line as the assignment of a reference target?
+And how might it look to express a reference line as the assignment of a reference target?
 Are those interchangeable notations?

 -----